Netrazhang/Gacha-system-with-pity-mechanism/README.md

 Usage:
 1) Individualize your awards pool and probability in configuration part of gacha_system.py
+2) If you chhoose to finish 1), delete gacha_state.json and run gacha_system.py to create corresponding gacha_state.json.
-2) Enter the number of pulls in gacha_state.json
+3) Enter the number of pulls in gacha_state.json
-3) Run gacha_system.py
+4) Run gacha_system.py
-4) Check your received awards in gacha_state.json
+5) Check your received awards in gacha_state.json